GRITS II Telecommunications Services

-- Integrated solutions can be implemented allowing seamless connectivity for agency voice, data, and video.
+- Integrated solutions can be made allowing seamless connection for agency voice, data, and video.

-- Competed Prices.
-Significant savings through discounted negotiated prices, which may provide up to 67 percent savings off tariff rates.
+- Competed prices.
+Major savings through discounted negotiated prices, which may provide up to 67 percent savings off tariff rates.

 - Technologies through OC 192 SONET available in addition to voice services.

-- Contracting Officers receive a delegation of authority for DODB.
+- Contracting officers receive a delegation of authority (DPA) for DODB.

-- GSA Assisted Ordering and Billing – GSA partners with customers to:
+- Assisted ordering and billing – We partner with you to: